-When you were a student you’ve probably already been told that CVs are important.
+When you were a student, you’ve probably already been told that CV’s are important.
 Whether you’re at the start, middle or end of your career, potential employers will almost always ask to see them.
-So it is not a secret that CV is your first step to grownups` life, because it is your way to get a job of your dreams.
+So it is not a secret that CV is your first step to grownup life because it is your way to get the first job of your dreams after graduation.

-CV should represent all your skills, experiences, abilities and many other things.
+The CV should represent all your skills, experiences, abilities, and many other things.
 Moreover, it has to represent you fully and show how good you are and what makes you an outstanding worker.

 If you are a graduate, who does not want to write a CV wrong, then this article is worth reading.
 Now you can forget about a college essay writing service because you are not a college student anymore, now you are a graduate!